 Asset Class Long-Term Expected Real Rate of Return Target Allocation

 U.S. Broad 4.60% 27%

 International Equity 4.50% 18%

 Emerging Market Equity 4.75% 4%

 Global 4.75% 12%

 Fixed Income 0.75% 18%

 Real Estate 3.50% 10%

 Private Equity 5.10% 8%

 Emerging Debt 2.25% 2%

 Cash (0.00)% 1%

-100%

 Discount rate.
 The discount rate used to measure the total pension liability was 7.75 percent.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (9.00%) and that employer contributions will be made at the current employer contribution rate (15.75%).
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (9.00%) and that employer contributions will be made at the former employer contribution rate (15.75%) through June 30, 2019 and at the current contribution rate of (17.40%) thereafter.
 Based on those assumptions, each plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

 Sensitivity of the proportionate share of net pension liability (asset) to changes in the discount rate.
 The sensitivity of the NPL to changes in the discount rate must be disclosed.
-The following presents the NPL of the city, calculated using the discount rate of 7.75 percent, as well as what the city's NPL would be if it were calculated using a discount rate that is 1-percentage-point lower (6.75 percent) or 1-percentage-point higher (8.75 percent) than the current rate:
+The following presents the NPL of the PERS, calculated using the discount rate of 7.75 percent, as well as what PERS's NPL would be if it were calculated using a discount rate that is 1-percentage-point lower (6.75 percent) or 1-percentage-point higher (8.75 percent) than the current rate:

-1 l% Decrease Curre ent Discount Rate 1% Increase

-(6.75)% (7.75)% (8.75)%

-City of Vicksburg's

-proportionate share of the

-net pension liability \$ 56,745,428 \$ 43,265,375 \$ 32,074,003
+1 % Decrease Curre nt Discount Rate 1% Increase (6.75)% (7.75)% (8.75)% City of Vicksburg's proportionate share of the net pension liability \$ 55,532,234 \$ 42,174,894 \$ 31,073,181